rizvifazi/Java/Aspire/Day - 12 Date API obs.md

 }
 ```

+---

 ## 2. Optional class
-   - Present in java.util.* package
+   - Present in `java.util.* package`
    - Object will contain memory reference or null reference, so if we access anything using null reference we get NullPointerException
-   - To avoid NPE we have to write code to do null check, so to avoid the unpredictable NPE we can go for Optional class
+   - To avoid NPE we have to write code to do null check, so to avoid the unpredictable NPE we can go for Optional class.
 ### Methods
-1. static Optional empty() - create empty optional
+1. `static Optional empty()` - create empty optional
-2. static Optional of(T...t) - return a non-empty optional, if value is null returns NPE
+2. `static Optional of(T...t)` - return a non-empty optional, if value is null returns NPE
-3. static Optional ofNullable(T...t) - return a non-empty optional, if value is null returns empty optional
+3. `static Optional ofNullable(T...t)` - return a non-empty optional, if value is null returns empty optional
-4. Object get() - return original value from Optional
+4. `Object get()` - return original value from Optional
-5. void ifPresent(Consumer) - if value is present it invokes related Consumer
+5. `void ifPresent(Consumer) `- if value is present it invokes related Consumer
-6. boolean isPresent() - return true if value is present otherwise false
+6. `boolean isPresent()` - return true if value is present otherwise false
-7. boolean isEmpty() - Java11 - check whether optional is empty or not
+7. `boolean isEmpty()` - Java11 - check whether optional is empty or not
-8. Object orElse(Object) - return the value if present otherwise return other value
+8. `Object orElse(Object)` - return the value if present otherwise return other value
-9. Object orElseGet(Supplier) - return the value if present otherwise it invokes another logic
+9. `Object orElseGet(Supplier)` - return the value if present otherwise it invokes another logic
-10. Object orElseThrow(Supplier) - return the value if present otherwise it throws an exception
+10. `Object orElseThrow(Supplier)` - return the value if present otherwise it throws an exception

 ```java